Pablo Vicente de Solá: Hippolyte Bouchard

 Hippolyte Bouchard – a pirate and corsair – sailed towards California to disrupt Spanish trade.
 However, the Spanish authorities knew his intentions since on 6 October the Clarion had reported two corsair ships were ready to attack the Californian coast.
 The governor Pablo Vicente de Solá in Monterey ordered removal from the city all valuables and two thirds of the gunpowder stocked in the military outposts.

 On 20 November 1818, the watchman of Punta de Pinos, at the tip of the southern end of Monterey Bay, sighted the two Argentine ships.
 The Solá was informed; the Spanish prepared the cannons along the coastline, the garrison manned their battle stations, and the women, children, and men unfit to fight were sent to an inland mission at Soledad.

 Bouchard met with his officers to design the attack plan.
 Sir Peter Corney knew the bay from two previous visits to Monterey.
 They used the corvette Santa Rosa to attack since the deep draft frigate La Argentina might run aground.
 The frigate had to be towed by small boats and out of range of the Spanish artillery.
 Once it was out of range, Bouchard sent captain Sheppard to the Santa Rosa, leading two hundred soldiers, carrying firearms and lances.
 On 24 November, before dawn, Bouchard ordered his men to board the boats.
 They were 200: 130 had rifles and 70 had spears.
 They landed 7 km away from the fort in a hidden creek.
 The fort resisted ineffectively, and after an hour of combat the Argentine flag flew over it.
 The Argentines took the city for six days, during which time they stole the cattle and burned the fort, the artillery headquarters, the governor's residence and the Spanish houses.
 The town's residents were unharmed.
 On 3 April 1819 Hippolyte Bouchard's California expedition ended.
 He went to Valparaíso in Chile in order to collaborate with José de San Martín's campaign to liberate Peru.

 Character, intellect

 Solá kept in line with Borica's Enlightenment outlook.
 He imported schoolteachers and he even supported two of them with his personal funding.

 During his term in office, another Basque, Vicente Francisco de Sarría, was the president of the California missions.
 However, their relationship was not as close as that of Diego de Borica and Lasuén because of their different stance on the contemporary events affecting the Basque Country and Spain.

-Governor de Solá helped the a youth Mariano Guadalupe Vallejo get a formal education from an English tutor and taught him about California politics that helped him become leader later in life.
+Governor de Solá helped the youthful Mariano Guadalupe Vallejo get a formal education from an English tutor and taught him about California politics that helped him become leader later in life.